rbertolusso/intubate/README.md

 * `survival`: Survival Analysis
 * `tree`: Classification and Regression Trees

-The aim is to continue to add interfaces to most methodologies used in data science.
+The aim is to continue adding interfaces to most methodologies used in data science or other disciplines.

 Again, the important and sensitive work is performed by the functions provided in those well tested packages.